 - the Crown or prescribed person (or any person acting on their behalf) - where the subdivision is carried out by or on behalf of the Crown or the prescribed person

-- an accredited certifier - where the subdivision is identified in an environmental planning instrument as one which may be authorised by an accredited certifier see section 6.5(3) Environmental Planning and Assessment Act 1979.
+- a registered certifier - where the subdivision is identified in an environmental planning instrument as one which may be authorised by a registered certifier see section 6.5(3) Environmental Planning and Assessment Act 1979.

 A certifying authority must be satisfied as to the matters specified in section 109J Environmental Planning and Assessment Act 1979, before issuing a subdivision certificate.